masonmagma/text-encryption/README.md

-# text-encryption
+python CLI message encryption/decryption module

-python CLI message encryption/decryption
+Hello and welcome to the README.md file of my text encryption/decryption module